 If services are not similar to Medicare-approved telehealth services, reimbursement is not granted.
 When reviewing requirements, Medicare assesses whether the service delivered by telemedicine is accurately described by the corresponding CPT code, even when delivered via remotely, and whether the use of telemedicine technology to deliver the service demonstrates clinical benefit to the patient.

-Here is a list of Medicare-approved telehealth services, last updated for calendar year 2015.
+Here is a list of Medicare-approved telehealth services, last updated February 2018.

-In order to appropriate bill for telehealth services, practitioners should submit the appropriate Healthcare Common Procedure Coding System (HCPCS) or CPT code along with the telemedicine GT modifier.
-The GT modifier should indicate that the service was delivered “via interactive audio and video telecommunications systems.”
+In order to appropriately bill for synchronous telehealth services, practitioners should submit the appropriate Healthcare Common Procedure Coding System (HCPCS) or CPT code along with the telemedicine Place of Service code 02.
+The Place of Service 02 indicates the location in which the services took place.

 If located in Hawaii or Alaska, practitioners should use the appropriate CPT or HCPCS code for the professional service in addition to the GQ modifier.
 The GQ indicates that the service was provided “via an asynchronous telecommunications system.”